sanyaade-teachings/cloud-connection/README.md

 The Cloud Connection Plugin provides several callbacks to C++.
 You can listen for these via the Vision callback system in any class that extends from `IVisCallbackHandler_cl`.
-See the Project Anarchy Programmers documenation section on `Engine.Callbacks` for more details on how to use the callback system.
+See the Project Anarchy Programmers documentation section on `Engine.Callbacks` for more details on how to use the callback system.

 The following callbacks are provided to C++

 * CloudConnectionCallbackManager::OnAuthActionStarted - called when a player sign-in has started
-* CloudConnectionCallbackManager::OnAuthActionFinished - called when a player sign-in has finished (successfully or unsuccessfully)
+* CloudConnectionCallbackManager::OnAuthActionFinished - called when a player sign-in or sign-out has finished (successfully or unsuccessfully)
 * CloudConnectionCallbackManager::OnPlayerDataFetched - called when the signed-in player's data has been retrieved